6 Ways You Can Help Guatemalan Nonprofits

-Stellar examples of Pionero Philanthropy partner nonprofits seeking volunteers include:
+Stellar examples of Pionero Philanthropy member nonprofits seeking volunteers include:

-- Guatemala Housing Alliance with whom you can volunteer your muscle to build a house and a bond with a local family.
+- Guatemala Housing Alliance with whom you can volunteer your muscle to build a house for a local family.

-- For those passionate about wildlife conservation, ARCAS does sterling work protecting many species including turtles, jaguars and many other endangered animals in Guatemala.
+- For those passionate about wildlife, ARCAS does sterling work protecting many endangered species including turtles, jaguars and many more.

-- And if you love kids and value the importance of education, Integral Heart Family, Education for the Children, and Caras Alegres are a few of Pionero Philanthropy’s partner nonprofits that welcome hands-on help from volunteers.
+- Love kids and value the importance of education?
+Integral Heart Family, Education for the Children, and Caras Alegres are a some member nonprofits that always welcome support.

-#3 – Volunteer With Guatemalan Organizations From Abroad
+#3 – Volunteer With Guatemalan Nonprofits From Abroad

-With the COVID-19 pandemic enforcing greater remote working worldwide, individuals and organizations are now more comfortable than ever with volunteering from afar.
-Although it is impossible to do some tasks remotely, with a little creative thinking, it is now possible to undertake a surprising amount of tasks from outside Guatemala to support the outstanding organizations making a difference in the country.
+With the COVID-19 pandemic, individuals and organizations are now more comfortable than ever with volunteering from afar.
+Although it is impossible to do some tasks remotely, there is a surprising amount that can be done from abroad.
+All these tasks can support the outstanding organizations making a difference in the country.

-Pionero Philanthropy couldn’t have created and organized all the data for the interactive map of Guatemalan nonprofits without the help of more than a dozen remote volunteers in 2020!
-If you are interested in supporting Pionero Philanthropy and learning more about our remote volunteer opportunities available, see how you can get involved!
+Pionero Philanthropy couldn’t have created its interactive map of Guatemalan nonprofits without the help of over a dozen remote volunteers.
+If you are interested in learning more about our remote volunteer opportunities available, see how you can get involved!

 Another effective and valuable way to support Guatemalan nonprofits is to host a fundraising event in your hometown!
 Fundraisers organized abroad are, for many nonprofits, some of their biggest income earners, helping enormously towards their financial stability.
-Furthermore, as foreign currencies of more developed countries are stronger than the Guatemalan Quetzal, every dollar, euro or pound raised goes a long way in Guatemala.
-One example of a successful fundraising event of a partner nonprofit includes Mercado Global, whose Fashion Forward Virtual Gala event in 2020 raised over $200,000!
+Furthermore, as many foreign currencies are stronger than the Guatemalan Quetzal, every dollar, euro or pound goes a further.
+One example of a successful fundraising event of a member nonprofit includes Mercado Global.
+Their Fashion Forward Virtual Gala event in 2020 raised over $200,000!

 Not only do events outside of Guatemala help the nonprofit on a monetary level, but they provide important publicity opportunities.
-When time is taken with event attendees to thoroughly explain the importance of the nonprofit’s work, repeat donors and longer term relationships are more likely to result than with traditional canvassing for donations.
+When time is taken with attendees to explain the importance of the nonprofit’s work, repeat donors more likely result.

 #5 – Raise Awareness of Guatemalan Nonprofits & Their Work

 Raising awareness of Guatemalan nonprofits and the important work they are doing isn’t only achieved through organizing a fundraising event.
-Social media, blogs, videos, and traditional media channels are also very effective ways to promote and show your support for an organization from wherever you live.
+Social media, blogs, and traditional media are also effective ways to show your support from wherever you live.

 These activities can provide additional reach for Guatemalan nonprofits, connecting them to your family, friends,and local community.
 Many small nonprofits in Guatemala typically don’t have the time, resources or connections to perform this type of outreach.

-By writing a blog article, speaking at an event, sharing a social media post or having an article in the local paper, you can create interest in the issue and the nonprofit trying to resolve it.
+By writing a blog, speaking at an event, or having an article in the paper, you can create interest in an issue and the nonprofit trying to resolve it.
 This could result in additional financial or volunteer support for the nonprofit.